 To connect Mailchimp to your site, you will need a configured Google Tag Manager server container.

 2. Add custom subdomain.
-This step is highly recommended but not required.
+This step is highly recommended but not necessary.

 3. Define what events, event parameters, and user parameters you want to send to Mailchimp.
 I will show how to send these parameters from the web to the server container using Data Tag and Data Client in the following steps.

-6. This example will show how to add a new user to the Mailchimp list on a successful purchase.
+6. This example will show you how to add a new user to the Mailchimp list after a purchase is finalized.
 This user will be added to the Mailchimp list together with the product information.
 You can use this information, for example, to create up-sell and cross-sell campaigns.